JLowe-N/MyResume/README.md

 # Justin Lowen
-I am a software engineer, working in Javascript and React as well as Python and the Django Framework.
+I am a software engineer, working in Javascript and React as well as Python and the Django Framework, but I am always eager to expand my technology stack.
 I write new React code with primarily functional components using React Hooks and the Context API, but I understand and can use or refactor class-based components that will be found in existing codebases.
 I use React Router for adding navigation to my React apps, and you can see an examples of this and my other React code in my public repos [see Netflix clone](#projects).

-I'm self driven, hard working and easy going.
-I also hold a bachelors degree in engineering.
+I like using compound components with CSS-in-JS using the styled-components library.
+I think this makes a more robust and reusable component library that can be shared across development teams.

+I am used to working in large teams of at least 15-30 members, so I know how to collaborate.
+At Halliburton, we had a large team of engineers (~100 members) and were were always growing with new engineers.
+When I was not traveling for projects, I was busy developing the engineering and operations teams competency by leading technical classes in data analysis and software.
+This also involved 1-on-1 mentoring to ensure no one was left behind.
+Although training was not my primary function, I always found this as time well-spent (and enjoyable) as the better our teams performed, the less time and effort we spent struggling with problems down the line.

+My experience as an Engineer and Project Manager gave me a laser-sharp customer focus.
+At Halliburton, the customer was always seated directly behind the team as we analyzed real-time data streams.
+This meant that we always had real-time feedback if we were not meeting customer needs, and that developed an instinct for earning and keeping customer trust.
+One of our core values was to Listen First and Respond to customers to drive value for them (some readers may be familiar with the 80-20 rule of active listening).

+My work experience also taught me the importance of balancing speed of results with accuracy.
+In an ideal world, we would be able to come up with the perfect algorith with minimum complexity for every project.
+The reality is that the customer cannot wait and may not even notice the perfect implementation.
+Likewise, we as developers need to be efficient with the resources we have to drive business value.
+Making these agile decisions has been a core part of my career as the value of business critical projects is only maximized when results are delivered in a timely fashion.

 ## Technical skills